 When To Stop Co-Sleeping With Your Baby?

 You must avoid co-sleeping with the baby right from their birth and place them in a separate crib for sleep.
-However, if you have been co-sleeping with your baby, you must stop doing so immediately.
+However, if you have been co-sleeping with your baby, you must stop doing so as soon as possible.
 Place the baby in a crib, which can be placed in the parent’s bedroom.
 There is no specific age when you may co-sleep with your baby.
 It is ideal to room-share with your child through their infancy and toddlerhood.

 How To Stop Co-Sleeping With Your Baby?